sfdxb7/gitmcp-copier/README.md

 ### `search_<repo-name>_documentation`:
 It searches the repository's documentation by providing a `query`.
 This is useful for specific questions.
 It uses semantic search to find the most relevant documentation.
 This mitigates the cost of a large documentation set that cannot be provided as direct context to LLMs.

+### `fetch_url_content`:
+Fetches content from a URL that was referenced in previously retrieved documentation and converts it to markdown.
+This enables the AI assistant to access and process additional resources linked within the project documentation (especially useful for `llms.txt`).

 > Note: In the case of a generic `gitmcp.com/docs` usage, the tools are called `fetch_generic_documentation` and `search_generic_documentation`, and receive additional `owner` and `repo` arguments.

 ## FAQ